vicsz/spring-cloud-lab/readme.md

 ## 10 - BONUS - Update the Config Server to use the Registry Service , and for the Slot Machine Service to identify the Config Server via Eureka

 ## 11 - BONUS - Implement a distributed tracing solution using Spring Cloud Sleuth

+## 12 - BONUS - Add Integration Tests with Mocking and actual invokation of endpoints using a random port.

+## 13 - BONUS - Add a Database compoment -- save each spin state, including the date.

+Demo DB Migrations .. and DB Testing (Spock can be a good candidate here)

+## 14 - BONUS - Secure the communication between the Random Number Service and the Slot Machine Service using Spring Security.